Review Access - kubectl plugin to show an access matrix for server resources

 export PLATFORMS=$(go env GOOS)

-make all # binaries will be placed in out/
+make all # binaries will be placed in out/Build in docker

 Requirements: